MicrosoftDocs/windows-itpro-docs/devices/surface/maintain-optimal-power-settings-on-Surface-devices.md

 optimized across workloads.
-Depending on what you’re doing, Surface dynamically fine tunes how power flows to individual hardware components, momentarily waking up system components to handle background tasks such as an incoming email or network traffic before returning to a low power idle state (S0ix).
+Depending on what you’re doing, Surface dynamically fine tunes how power flows to individual hardware components, momentarily waking up system components to handle background tasks, such as an incoming email or network traffic, before returning to a low power idle state (S0ix).

 The way Surface implements power management differs significantly from